 (e) sample lot number and sampling plan used;

-13. the results of the ISC procedure, including:
+13. The results of the ISC procedure, including:

 (a) identification of the vehicles included in the programme (whether tested or not).
 The identification shall include the Table in Appendix 1 without the confidential items.